Stereotypes of nurses: Misrepresentations in the media

 Movies and television shows typically do not accurately portray the job that a nurse does, often having nurses be the backdrop for scenes rather than a part of them.
 Also, another common misrepresentation is having doctors perform nursing tasks which makes them look more—and the nurses less—competent and thus unneeded.
 The Truth About Nursing explains that physicians being presented carrying out such tasks as "triage, patient teaching, giving medications, providing psycho-social support, minute-to-minute care of the critically ill, and preventative care such as vaccinations.”
 The reality is that nurses are actually advocates for their patients as well as patient educators.
 They explain different treatments and procedures to their patients as well as protecting their patients interests.
-The strongest cognitive associations made about nurses in the US are caring, helpful, professional, and dedicated.